 In the meat industry, breeding cows, like most farm animals, are often perceived as mere commodities – available only to push out calf after calf until they too follow in their babies’ footsteps and are sold for slaughter.

-A mother and calf rarely spend more than six months together, some even taken soon after birth.
+A mother and calf rarely spend more than six months together, most calves are taken soon after birth.

 As Kris Ingram, manager of Signal Hill Sanctuary in Yass River, Australia tells OGP, “A breeding cow isn’t allowed to wean her calf naturally, because she takes too long.
 Calves are given high fat, high protein feed for a few weeks to allow them to adjust, then they’re forcibly removed from their mothers.”